-- Purchase orders are to be input by line item. - Use bid item description and unit cost for each line item - Specify: - o bus size (i.e. 33 passenger, 55 passenger) - rate: per mile, hour, or day - o applicable quantity: miles, hours, or days - any other item from bid (if applicable)
+- Purchase orders are to be input by line item. - Use item description and unit cost for each line item - Specify: - o bus size (i.e. 33 passengers, 55 passengers)

-- State reason for bus charter, name of event, destination, and date(s) of rental - Attach approval for the trip and quote from approved vendor
+- o rate: per mile, hour, or day - o applicable quantity: miles, hours, or days - o any other item from bid (if applicable) - State reason for bus charter, name of event, destination, and date(s) of rental - Attach approval for the trip (BusHive & SR Ticket) and quote/contract from approved vendor.